 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All students have opportunities for social interaction, regardless of need.
-Whole school events involving children at school and their families including music performances by the school band, Christmas performances, Sports days etc. Special social events throughout the year e.g. The Teddy bears picnic for Sports teams play in local tournaments against other schools.
+Whole school events involving children at school and their families including Sports teams play in local tournaments against other schools.
 More talented children are encouraged to join clubs held at the local secondary school.
-More able children are encouraged to take part in multi-school sessions at the local secondary schools.
-Learning together sessions for children and their parents or carers.
-Students individually supported by TA's or have PA's to enable their attendance at after school clubs or other activities where appropriate.
-Year R. All students are invited on educational visits.
+Students individually supported by TA's or have PA's to enable their attendance at after school clubs or other activities where appropriate. music performances by the school band, Christmas performances, Sports days etc. More able children are encouraged to take part in multi-school sessions at the local secondary schools.
+Special social events throughout the year e.g. The Teddy bears picnic for Year R. Learning together sessions for children and their parents or carers.
+All students are invited on educational visits.
 End of year celebrations for Year 6 Family Learning activities

-- Residential camps.
+• Residential camps.

-- Liaison activities offer by our feeder Secondary schools.
+• Liaison activities offer by our feeder Secondary schools.

-- After school clubs.
+• After school clubs.